raspberrypilearning/kabaddi/en/step_4.md

 --- task ---

-Click the green flag and confirm that clones chase the player and bounce at the edges.
+Click the green flag and confirm that clones chase the player.

 --- /task ---